painting a room

 13. Cover Radiators

 Use plastic sheets and painter’s tape to cover the radiators.
-Alternatively, you could tape a rubbish bag around the radiator.
+Alternatively, tape a rubbish bag around the radiator.

 14. Protect Skirting with Overhanging Tape